-The City of New York has opened the first phase of its ambitious project for improving the East River Waterfront Esplanade, a two-mile-long, City-owned public open space extending from the Battery Maritime Building to the south to Montgomery Street to the north.
+The City of New York has opened the first, second, and third phases of its ambitious project for improving the East River Waterfront Esplanade, a two-mile-long, City-owned public open space extending from the Battery Maritime Building to the south to Montgomery Street to the north.

 The East River Waterfront Esplanade seeks to improve access to the waterfront, enhance pedestrian connectivity, and create waterfront amenities for public use and enjoyment.
 The existing esplanade is enhanced, new sections will be created, and several piers will be renovated and redeveloped.

 This bold and ambitious plan will revitalize the Lower Manhattan waterfront that currently suffers from weak connections, a lack of amenities, and underutilization.
 The project aims to improve the quality of life for local residents, workers, and visitors alike.

 The project has received critical acclaim and recognition in national and international award ceremonies, including the Excellence on the Waterfront Award from the Waterfront Center (2006), which recognizes high quality waterfront plans and projects from all over the world; the 55th Annual P/A Award granted to SHoP Architects (2008); and the Design Award from the NYC Public Design Commission to the project team for the Reconstruction of Pier 35 (2009).